-In fact, we’re known for delivering higher education at the highest proven value.
+We’re known for delivering higher education at the highest proven value.

-No wonder Purdue students get a whopping 340% more on-campus job interviews, on average, than students at other universities.
+No wonder Purdue students get a whopping 340% more on-campus job interviews, on average, than students at comparable universities.
 In fact, The Wall Street Journal ranks Purdue #4 in the nation when it comes to preparing students for the workforce.

 With its four-season climate in West Lafayette, Indiana, Purdue offers outdoor activities year-round, be it sledding down Slayter Hill or taking a run through one of Purdue’s many fountains.
 The quintessential red-brick, tree-lined college campus combines a friendly Midwest vibe with Big Ten school spirit and a focused, entrepreneurial attitude.

 Our campus is a rich environment for hands-on learning.
-Purdue has its own airport, a $50 million+ research park, student-run restaurants, multiple visual and performing arts venues, national-class football, basketball and swimming facilities, a 24-acre wooded horticulture park, a vibrant high-tech start-up scene—even farming facilities.
+Purdue has its own airport; a $50 million+ research park; student-run restaurants; multiple visual and performing arts venues; national-class football, basketball, and swimming facilities; a 24-acre wooded horticulture park; a vibrant high-tech start-up scene—even farming facilities.

 About 20% of undergrads belong to one of the nearly 80 Greek chapters on campus, which include 11 multicultural organizations and nine historically African American fraternities and sororities.

-At Purdue options for extracurriculars are more than a little outrageous, with nearly 1,000 student clubs and activities to choose from.
+At Purdue, options for extracurriculars are more than a little outrageous, with nearly 1,000 student clubs and activities to choose from.
 Get healthy with the B-Veg club, row with the Purdue Crew team, or get involved locally with the Civic Engagement and Leadership Development club.